Narur: History

 Narur is named after Nar Chand, one of the sons of Mian Mota, who was a Jaswal prince from the Punjab hills.

-According to village folklore, Narur was founded by a Jaswal prince hailing from Amb, capital of Jaswan, which is located in present day Himachal Pradesh.
+According to village folklore, Narur was founded by a Jaswal prince hailing from Amb, capital of Jaswan, which is located in present-day Himachal Pradesh.
 The prince was hunting in the area and fell in love with a local girl, said to be from a nearby village Ajnoha.
 The two eventually married and founded the village.

-Notable Historical Events
+Notable historical events

 Peasant agitation against malba tax

 As noted in the Kapurthala gazetteer of 1984, "In 1938-39, there was a peasant agitation against malba tax, which was being charged at the rate of six per cent of the land revenue.
 People refused to pay the tax and lambardars expressed their inability to do anything in the matter.
 The situation became quite grave at village Narur which was described as the storm centre of the agitation.
 The agitation won a partial victory when the Maharaja granted relief to the tune of rupees thirty thousand out of a total sum of rupees sixty five thousand."

 It is told by the village elders that when the Kapurthala Maharaja sent his soldiers and tax collectors to Narur, the Jaswals threw rocks at them and fought them otherwise, as briefly hinted at above.
 The soldiers were pushed back and returned to Kapurthala without making any collections.